akhilkalepu/record-stacks/README.md

-# dj-collection-stat-machine
+# Record Stacks
-A web app which analyzes your DJ collection and provides statistics.
+A web app to analylze and get statics on your digital record collection.
+Currently for Traktor only.